-Interest charges
+5. Interest charges

-The Municipality will charge and recover interest in respect of any arrear debt as prescribed by this by-law terms of this policy, the Municipality will deduct any outstanding amount from the salary of staff members who may be in arrears for a period of 3 (three) months or longer.
+The Municipality will charge and recover interest in respect of any arrear debt as prescribed by this by-law

 6. Municipal staff and councillor arrears

 6.1 Staff arrears will be handled in accordance with Schedule 2, item 10 of the Act as well as any procedures, method or actions referred to in this by-law.
 Notwithstanding any other procedure, method or action that may be taken in